paymanafshari021/Pay_Fortinet_Note/sd-wan/SD-WAN Core Administrator/Use SD-WAN for Local-Out Traffic.md

-# Use SD-WAN for Local-Out Traffic?
+# Use SD-WAN for Local-Out Traffic

 ### 🧠 What is _local-out traffic_?